 A controlled entity has interests in carbon credits.
-Carbon credits are carried at their fair value determined by management based on the net present value of the expected future cashflows discounted at a risk-adjusted rate.
+Carbon credits are carried at their fair value determined by management based on the Emissions Reduction Fund Auction price.

 Net increments or decrements in the fair value less cost to sell of carbon credits are recognised as income or expense in the profit and loss.